joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 You can use the `kubectl get deployment ibp-operator -o yaml` command to confirm that the command upgraded the operator spec.

-After you apply the `operator-upgrade.yaml` custom resource definition to your OpenShift project, the operator will restart and pull the latest operator image.
+After you apply the `operator-upgrade.yaml` custom resource definition to your namespace, the operator will restart and pull the latest operator image.
 Once the new operator is running, it will pull the latest images for the console UI and your blockchain nodes.
 You need to wait 10 to 15 minutes for the upgrade to complete.
 You can continue to submit transactions to your network during the upgrade process.
 However, you cannot access the console UI from your browser or use the {{site.data.keyword.blockchainfull_notm}} APIs.

 You can check that the upgrade is complete by running `kubectl get deployment`.
 If the upgrade is successful, then you can see the following tables with four ones displayed.
 ```